RupeshKumar4511/ML/README.md

 Expert System: This is also a set of programs (or we can say decision-making system) which are made by taking the knowledge of any expert.
 Example :  Apps in which we can play chess with an expert.
 <br>
-Disadvantage of Expert System : It is applicable of closely-related problem.
+Disadvantage of Expert System : It is applicable on closely-related problem.
 <br>
 Machine Learning solves the problem of expert system.